Stedman TS-1 City of Leeds

 The Stedman TS-1 City of Leeds was a parasol wing wooden sailplane, seating two in tandem open cockpits.
 Only one was built, by its designer in 1934; it remained active until the outbreak of World War II.

 Design and development

-The City of Leeds was designed and built by R. F. Stedman, a member of what was then the Bradford and County Gliding Club, over the period 1932-4.
+The City of Leeds was designed and built by R. F. Stedman, a member of the Bradford and County Gliding Club at the time, between 1932 and 1934.
 It flew for the first time on 21 July 1934 from Baildon in West Yorkshire.
-It was a simple wooden aircraft, with open cockpits and wings of modest aspect ratio, not intended for high performance.
+It was a simple wooden aircraft featuring open cockpits and wings with a modest aspect ratio, not designed for high performance.
 Its wing was built around two spars and had constant chord apart from slight leading edge taper near the tip.
 There were no airbrakes or flaps.
 The wing was mounted parasol fashion on pairs of parallel, broad chord lift struts which joined the spars at about mid-span to the lower fuselage longerons.